 If you have a partner, you can choose who receives the payment.

-It should normally take around 5 weeks to get your first payment of Universal Credit once you have made the claim.
+It should normally take around 5 weeks to get your first payment of Universal Credit once you have made your claim.

-If you have difficulty budgeting at the beginning of your claim, you can ask for an advance payment, which you'll have to repay later.
-To apply for a Universal Credit advance, call 0800 328 5644 (textphone 0800 328 1344) or speak to your job coach.
+If you have difficulty budgeting at the beginning of your claim, you can ask for an advance payment, which you'll have to repay.
+To apply for a Universal Credit advance, call 0800 328 5644 (textphone 0800 328 1344), or speak to your job coach.

 Share your experience